kylehorton33/recipe-pocketbase-svelte/README.md

 - [ ] rich text field for recipe
 - [ ] thumbnail, color picker
 - [ ] heart for liking recipe
+- [ ] different API rule depending on which field is being edited (like letting anyone "like" a recipe)